Geekeh/Bloxflip-Towers-Predictor-Discord-Bot/README.md

 chance displayed on embed completely random though 🤷‍♂️

 ## ⚙️Install all the stuff
+Put your discord bot token at the bottom\
 just run\
 pip install discord.py   or\
 pip install discord   idk which one